Language-Research-Technology/ldac-profile/profile-text/profile.md

 ### DerivedMaterial

-DerivedMaterial is a non-alaytical derviation from PrimaryMaterial for example downsampled video or excerpted text.
+DerivedMaterial is a non-analytical derviation from PrimaryMaterial for example downsampled video or excerpted text.

 ${rules.DerivedMaterial}